offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   4. **Add connectors** manipulates the cut final pieces to add joinery mechanisms, making them easier to reassemble.

-     If clicked, the cut plane is highlighted in the viewport and a pop-up of joinery options is presented (e.g., plug, snap, and thread) along with parameters for each options (e.g., depth and size).
+     If clicked, the cut plane is highlighted in the viewport and a pop-up of joinery options is presented (e.g., plug, snap, and thread) along with parameters for each option (e.g., depth and size).
 Set the joinery options as desired and click on the cut plane to place the joinery.
 Most joinery options are self-explanatory.

      ```{note}
      For the Plug type, if you're confused about frustum vs prizm: Frustum tapers the sides as it goes up (similar to a pyramid) while the prizm option keeps the sides straight.